ErinMelia/personal-site/src/data/about.md

 # Intro

 I am currently a student at the University of Massachusetts Amherst.
-I am sophomore computer science major, working on a minor in political science.
+I am a sophomore computer science major, working on a minor in political science.

 # Currently